ayman-alashkar/SC_presentation/README.md

-# Analyzing Nitrogen-Water Instabilities Using Python
+createdzing Nitrogen-Water Instabilities Using Python
 ## A Manim Presentation Project

-This repository contains a scientific presentation created using [Manim Community](https://www.manim.community/) - the mathematical animation engine made famous by 3Blue1Brown.
+This repository contains a presentation for the scientific computing course proscientificted using [Manim Community](https://www.manim.community/) - the mathematical animation engine made famous by 3Blue1Brown.

 ---